p10rahulm/your-static-website/README.md

 6. Sites that have to output something computed live, or computed per user request also would not be suitable for static sites.
 For example search sites.
 7. Many internet sites operate on user data or other data under a logic of CRUD or in other words Create Read Update and Delete.
 These refer to what is done to a [record](https://www.cengage.com/school/corpview/RegularFeatures/DatabaseTutorial/db_elements/db_elements2.htm) in a [table](https://en.wikipedia.org/wiki/Table_(database)).
 Most things that act on data, when that data is not input by the webpage creator, is not suitable for static sites.

-Having said all of this, a majority of content on the internet is static, including that which is displayed by so called dynamic sites like wordpress.
+Yet, as mentioned previously, a majority of content on the internet is static, including that which is displayed by so called dynamic sites like wordpress.

 #### What is a static website generator